SmartTokenLabs/TokenScript/doc/design_paper.md

 market
 :    Market is where delivery versus payment happens. *Market* is an concept, not a marketplace.
 A user who checks out on a website is accessing a market.
 She doesn't have to be in a marketplace (e.g. Amazon) to do so.

-TBML provides both *the deliverable* and *the payment* side tokens to "plug-in" to the *market*.
+Tokenscript provides both *the deliverable* and *the payment* side tokens to "plug-in" to the *market*.

 Such a framework is essential for tokens to be presented, indexed, transacted, traded, auctioned, combined... to work towards a frictionless market.

-We will introduce TBML through an example on each of the *deliverable* side and on *payment* side.
+We will introduce Tokenscript through an example on each of the *deliverable* side and on *payment* side.

 ### Deliverable side example: 1% property token